Hope41/hope41.github.io/README.md

 # Joachimford.uk
-Joachimford.uk is a personal website of some JavaScript projects, experiments and games that can all be played on a desktop computer and, occasionally, mobile devices as well.
+Joachimford.uk is my personal website including JavaScript projects, experiments and games that can all be played on a desktop computer and, occasionally, mobile devices as well.

 Things planned: